betterscientificsoftware/bssw.io/Site/BSSwFellowshipProgram/People/MudafortRafael2023.md

 **Github:** https://github.com/hkershaw-brown [Placeholder: to fix]

-**Short Bio:** Focus Better Planning: Communicating scientific software design to all stakeholders
+**Short Bio:** Communicating scientific software design to all stakeholders

 **Long Bio:**
 ### Broadening the reach of scientific software through modern interactive interfaces from Jupyter notebooks to web applications